-Applications should include a personal statement of no more than 1000 words and a writing sample of art-historical or related research of no more than 30 double-spaced pages.
-All application files are individually reviewed by members of the faculty, who pay particular attention to the applicant's statement of purpose, letters of recommendation, writing sample, and academic record.
+Applications should include a personal statement of no more than 1000 words, a writing sample of art-historical or related research of no more than 30 double-spaced pages, three letters of recommendation from college or university faculty with whom you have taken classes (if you are an arts professional, one letter from a senior colleague is permissible), and a c.v.
+We do not require the Graduate Record Examination.
+All application files are individually reviewed by members of the faculty, who pay particular attention to the applicant's personal statement, letters of recommendation, writing sample, and academic record.
 Applicants may contact the faculty in the department and graduate group as part of the application process.
-In lieu of an in-person visit, an email exchange, telephone call, or video conversation with faculty in the field of interest is recommended but may not always be possible.